Amoebas at the start

 LIFE CYCLE, MORPHOLOGY, AND PHYSIOLOGY

 Humans are the principal hosts and reservoirs of E histolytica.
 Transmission from person to person occurs when a cyst passed in the stool of one host is ingested directly or indirectly by another.
 Human hosts may pass up to 45 million cysts daily.
 Although the average infective dose exceeds 1000 organisms, ingestion of a single cyst has been known to produce infection.
 After passage through the stomach, the cyst eventually reaches the distal small bowel.
-Here, the cyst wall disintegrates, releasing the quadrinucleate parasite, ...
+Here, the cyst wall disintegrates, ...